openfoodfacts/nutripatrol-frontend/README.md

 # nutripatrol-frontend
 The front-end (React) of nutripatrol moderation tool.
 It is deployed @ https://nutripatrol.openfoodfacts.net/

+## Nutripatrol API

+This repository works with an other [Nutripatrol API](https://github.com/openfoodfacts/nutripatrol) Please check this one before running the frontend.

 ## Get started 🎯

 1. You can clone this repository :